-We have employed our developed neural mechanisms as useful building blocks (generalization and transferable) for signal processing and control of other systems.
+We have employed our developed neural mechanisms and muscle models as useful building blocks (generalization and transferable) for signal processing and control of other systems.

 EMG-based prosthetic hand control